Raku/doc/EXAMPLES.md

 ### Allow .WHAT

-One of the checks is to dissaude using `.WHAT` in tests; However, rarely that is the explicit point of the test.
-You can whitelist it:
+One of the checks is to dissuade using `.WHAT` in tests; However, in rare cases that is the explicit point of the test, so you can explicitly allow it:

     =begin code :ok-test<WHAT>
         say 42.WHAT;